Commercial Refrigeration Buyers' Guide

 If you're serving America's favorite frozen treat, you'll definitely need an ice cream freezer, which comes in three distinct flavors.
 First is the dipping cabinet, which holds full tubs of ice cream.
 These are designed with domed glass tops that let customers see inside.
 Next is the gelato display cabinet, with a design similar to the dipping cabinet.
 The difference is that these are made to hold extra-deep food pans, which is the traditional way of holding and merchandising gelato.
 Finally, the ice cream merchandiser holds frozen novelties like popsicles, ice cream sandwiches, and individual pints, usually with a sliding glass lid for self-serve applications.

 The walk-in cooler is the be-all and end-all of commercial refrigeration, as essential to most foodservice operations as their cooking equipment.
 Because a good deal of food that is served in today's restaurants is purchased in bulk and must be stored cold, sizing is the most important consideration to make when you pick one of these.
-You want to be sure you can hold all of your foods that need to be refrigerated.
-You'll find them as small as 6-feet square "step-in" boxes, while custom-built units have no specific size limitations.
+You want to be sure your walk-in can hold all ingredients that need to be refrigerated.
+You'll find these commercial refrigerators as small as 6-feet square "step-in" boxes, while custom-built units have no specific size limitations.